 Color: Black and Red

-DNA Test Results For Degenerative Myelopathy: The results are normal/normal, Lexi is not at risk for this genetic diseases.
-In addition, she is not a carrier of the mutation studied.
+DNA Test Results for Nine Genetic Diseases The results are normal/normal, Lexi is not at risk for any of these genetic diseases.
+In addition, she is not a carrier for any of the mutations studied.

 Dam: SG1 Miss Ella von Morgen Haus IPO1, daughter of “VA3 (CAN) Griff vom TeMar (WUSV 2012) SchH3, IPO3, FH, KKl1” (Griff received a special reward for his protection performance at the 2011 NASS), granddaughter of World champion VA3 Dux De Cuatro Flores SchH3, FH1 and USA UNIV.
 SIEGERIN V Ule v TeMar SchH3, FH1.